jtloong/sg2im-demo/README.md

 This is my attempt at making a web based demo of Google's [sg2im](https://github.com/google/sg2im), an end-to-end neural network model that converts a scene graph into a human recognizable image.
 My hope is to use their pretrained model to allow users to generate images themselves.

 This web app will be built with React.js and Flask.
 My hope is that users can input potential objects (ie. sky, grass, shape) and their orders of relation so that they can create realistic images from the pre-trained model on the fly.
+This repo will contain the code for running the React.js frontend, [this other repo](https://github.com/jtloong/sg2im-api) contains the Flask service for serving the generated photos.

 From [their paper](https://arxiv.org/abs/1804.01622) this is a visual example of how it works: